gingerphoenix10/YARG-Xbox/README.md

 * OpenSource
 * The community (community moderator, socials manager, etc).

 After that, you must create a pull request on [this repo](https://github.com/YARC-Official/Contributors) to get your name added.
-If you need help with this, feel free to ask in our Discord!
+If you need help with this, feel free to ask in their Discord!

 ## 🛡️ License